Reno Fax: 775.673.7421

 Bortolin spent four years as Nevada Governor Kenny Guinn’s director of communications and press secretary.
 He developed a communications plan for the Governor and coordinated the Governor’s media- and public-relations efforts during two legislative regular sessions and five special sessions.
 He organized and created a Joint Information Center within the Department of Emergency Management that included public information officers from throughout Nevada.
 He also spearheaded an effort to install a satellite uplink to the capitol’s press room.
 In 2005, Guinn was named by TIME magazine as one of the country’s best governors.

 Prior to his stint in the governor’s office, Bortolin spent five years as the assistant director of communications and manager of media relations at the University of Nevada, Reno, where he served as the university’s spokesman.
-He coordinated the university’s media relations, managed its home webpage content and oversaw the creative services division.
+He coordinated the university’s media relations and oversaw the creative services division.
 Bortolin helped plan, research and edit “Legacy, 100 years of Athletics at the University of Nevada.”
 He was twice elected to the Faculty Senate, was a member of the Nevada Silver & Blue alumni magazine editorial board, the Reynolds School of Journalism advisory board and was a member of the Nevada Wolf Pack Hall of Fame committee.

 Bortolin spent 10 years working for newspapers as a sports editor, sports copy editor, columnist and reporter.
 He spent eight years at the Las Vegas Review-Journal, was a sports columnist for the Nevada Appeal in Carson City, Nev., worked as a stringer for Sports Illustrated, and had Nevada’s only Associated Press College Football Poll vote.
 He began his newspaper career as a sports writer at The Union in Grass Valley, Calif., and had a brief stint as the sports editor of the Roseville Press-Tribune, also in California.

 Bortolin earned a bachelor’s degree in Journalism and a master’s degree in Education from the University of Nevada, Reno.

 Western Regional Climate Center